in2code-de/in2iframeconsent/README.md

 in2iframeconsent enables the display of an iFrame Consent Banner.
 After the page visitor agrees, the Consent banner is then replaced with the correct iFrame.

-### Documentation information

-In version 3, in2iframeconsent was ported to TypeScript.
-The advantage of this is type safety during development.

 ## Installation

 ### NPM

-> **Info**: At the time of writing this documentation, this installation method has not been used at all, if at all.
-If problems occur, please contact Andreas or Felix for support!

-Since version 3.0.0 there is the possibility to install in2iframeconsent also via npm as ES module.

 ```shell
 # latest stable